Mid-Teen Bedroom Design Ideas They Won’t Grow Out Of

 When choosing a base colour, remember it doesn’t have to be magnolia.
 Incorporate pastels and greys for a cool, Scandinavian style.
 Monochromes give a striking result when paired with splashes of colour.
 If black is their desired colour, opt for a sophisticated dark grey instead.
 This will be a lot easier to style out if they grow out of the phase.

 Teenagers have a lot of stuff.
 Trying to keep all that stuff stored away neatly is no easy task.
 That’s why clever storage is so important when it comes to redecorating a teen bedroom.
 They’ll still want a stylish space but without big bulky furniture.
-The key is to use storage that’s hidden away or that can double up as furniture.
+The key is to use storage that’s hidden away or that can double up as furniture, especially in bedrooms that lack floor space or can only fit a single bed.

 Life as a teenager is all about stamping your identity.
 Whatever ‘scene’ your teen is into, they’ll probably want to shout about it or celebrate it in some way.
 That’s why it’s so important for them to have a space that feels personal.